Maxim-Mazurok/google-api-typings-generator/gapi.client.licensing/readme.md

 # TypeScript typings for Enterprise License Manager API v1

-The Google Enterprise License Manager API's allows you to license apps for all the users of a domain managed by you.
+The Google Enterprise License Manager API lets you manage Google Workspace and related licenses for all users of a customer that you manage.
 For detailed description please check [documentation](https://developers.google.com/admin-sdk/licensing/).

 ## Installing